 A summary is an integral part of the research paper.
 In college, they call it an abstract.
 The length of such text should not exceed 250-300 words (1/3 of an A4 page), and a student should include the basic findings, their significance, and a brief conclusion.

 Experts recommend painstaking the entire research into the investigation’s background.
 Try to explain why the chosen problem is necessary to analyze and discuss.
 Mention the results you expected to obtain during the working process, and state a hypothesis that should enclose the introduction (it would be the thesis).
 Also, don’t forget to mention the thesis statement or the topic of your research.

 List the tools, equipment, & techniques used to carry out a study.
 This section should make it possible to replicate the investigation step-by-step.
-The goal of such section is to allow other scientists interested in the same research question to continue the investigation.
+The goal of the section is to allow other scientists interested in the same research question to continue the investigation.

 Results & Discussion (R&D)